Bruxism and TMJ Treatment in Korea

 • If you grind your teeth during sleep

-• Frequent headaches, neck, and shoulder pain
+• If you get frequent headaches, neck, and shoulder pain

-• Tooth damage (abrasion)
+• Tooth damage (wearing down)

-• Tongue pressure
+• Tongue indentations (scalloping)

 • TMJ disorder